wwszola/MarkovTool/README.md

 - parallel is itertools.zip_longest??
 - just use itertools to get the result you want
 ## TODO
+- refactor game example
+- util module
+- comment doc clean-up, ?import clean-up
 - load from file: we want json
-- refactor game example
 - create tests and make sure every setter checks its stuff, no invalid values are present
-- comment doc clean-up, ?import clean-up
 - stat module: history, count, ...